 Pluralistic Research Steering Committee - Member (April 2019-present)

 My research interest lies in the study of psychotherapy processes and how these can be enhanced to facilitate impact on client outcomes.
-Research topics I study include client agency, goal-oriented practices, client preferences for therapy, shared-decision making, relational depth and mutuality, and pluralism in research and practice.
+Research topics I work on include client agency, goal-oriented practices, client preferences for psychotherapy, shared-decision making, relational depth, connectedness and mutuality, and pluralism in research and practice.
 More recently, I have expanded my interest to explore the impact of connectedness on wellbeing in communities.

 Di Malta, G., Evans, C., Cooper, M. (2019).
 Development and validation of the relational depth frequency scale.
 Psychotherapy Research.
 DOI: 10.1080/10503307.2019.1585590 Impact Factor: 2.984